shubhamoli/nakli.tech/content/posts/tutorials/gcloud-configurations.md

 You can edit all other configurations in the similar way or even prepare a script to set these programmatically if you have 10s of projects to manage.

+Once you're done, you need to re-login using `$ gcloud auth login`.

 &nbsp;
 ### Switching between configuration